Gibberlings3/Morpheus562-s-Kitpack/README.md

 ### Dragoon

 Dragoons are warriors who dedicate their lives to the use of polearm weapons (quarterstaff, spear, and halberd).
-These warriors focus on keeping their enemies at long reach while quickly maneuvering around the battlefield.
+These warriors focus on leap attacks at their enemies while quickly maneuvering around the battlefield.

 Advantages:
 - Moves 2 points faster than other characters.
-- Skill with polearms (quarterstaff, spear, and halberd) allows the Dragoon to have a 20% chance to knock an enemy back a few feet when hit and deal additional piercing damage.
-A successful save vs. Death with a -2 penalty negates being knocked back.
-Damage dealt increases with levels as follows:
-  Level 1-2: 1 piercing
-  Level 3-5: 1d4 piercing
-  Level 6-8: 1d6 piercing
-  Level 9-11: 1d8 piercing
-  Level 12-14: 2d4 piercing
-  Level 15-17: 1d10 piercing
-  Level 18-20: 2d6 piercing
-  Level 21+: 1d20 piercing

-- 3rd Level: May use the Leap Attack ability once per day and gains an additional use every 3 levels thereafter.
+- 3rd Level: May use the Chaotic Spring ability once per day and gains an additional use every 3 levels thereafter.

+CHAOTIC SPRING: The Dragoon will instantly leap up to 15 feet away dealing piercing damage and stunning all targets for 2 seconds within 8 feet.
+The damage inflicted is equal to 1d6 per level of the Dragoon (up to a maximum of 10d6).
+A successful save vs. Death with a -2 penalty negates the stun and reduces all damage from the leap by half.

+- 5th Level: Gains the Fleet of Foot passive ability.

+FLEET OF FOOT: The Dragoon becomes immune to Grease, Entanglement, and Web effects.

+- 7th Level: May use the Heaven's Thrust ability once per day and gains an additional use every 5 levels thereafter.

-LEAP ATTACK: The Dragoon will instantly leap at an enemy within 15 feet dealing piercing damage and stunning the enemy for 2 seconds.
-The damage inflicted is equal to 1d6 per level of the Dragoon, or half with a successful Saving Throw vs. Death.
+HEAVEN'S THRUST: The Dragoon will instantly leap up to 15 feet away dealing piercing damage to a single target.
+The damage inflicted is equal to 1d8 per level of the Dragoon (up to a maximum of 10d8), or half with a successful Saving Throw vs. Death at -2.
+Additionally, the hit target suffers 3 points of additional bleeding damage per round for 3 rounds.

+- 10th Level: Gains the Arm's Length passive ability.

+ARM'S LENGTH: The Dragoon becomes immune to most knockback and draw-in effects.

 Disadvantages:
 - May only attain Grandmaster in polearm weapons (quarterstaff, spear, and halberd) while all other weapons can only attain Proficient.
+- May not wear armor heavier than splint mail.

 ### Psi Warrior